agapoff/kafka-ops/README.md

 The format is quite evident.
 Just few remarks:
 * The topic config values are always strings
 * The topic config value can be set to *default*.
 This will remove the per-topic setting and the topic will be using the cluster default value
+* *replication_factor* for topic is optional.
+If utility will need to create the topic and this setting will not be defined then it will be set to 1 on single-node clusters and to 2 on multi-node clusters
 * The ACL operation is described as *OperationType:Host*

 kafka-cluster-example2.json: